 (58) "KRS" means Kentucky Revised Statutes.

-(59) "Land use" means specific functions, uses, or management-related activities of an area, and may be identified in combination when joint or seasonal uses occur and may include land used for support facilities that are an integral part of the use.
+(59) "Land use" means specific functions, uses, or management-related activities of an area, and could be identified in combination when joint or seasonal uses occur and could include land used for support facilities that are an integral part of the use.
 In some instances, a specific use can be identified without active management.

 (60) "Material damage", as used in 405 KAR 8:040, Section 26 means: